 Our English lessons are driven by The Power of Reading program that brings quality texts into the classroom.
 Each class select a quality text each term and work from this book to teach both reading comprehension and a range of writing genres.
-The text is then supported by the use of Talk for Writing that supports the teaching of structure.
 Children are offered many opportunities to write for different purposes and audiences, we aim to foster creativity and personal expression.
 Good habits of letter formation, spelling, punctuation and grammar are also central to our teaching of English.
 Our handwriting scheme is intended to develop a legible joined style in all children.

-In Reception and Key Stage One we offer a wide range of reading schemes to cater for all children’s interests and to ensure they have access to a broad selection of books.
-Once they become fluent at reading they move onto ‘real’ reading books and our Key Stage Two Accelerated Reader program.
-This program ensures they are reading books within each child’s ability level, once a child has completed a book they take a comprehension quiz to check their understanding.
+In Reception and Key Stage One we use the Read Write Inc. reading scheme to support pupils in becoming confident readers.
+Once they become fluent at reading they move onto our Key Stage Two Accelerated Reader program.
+This program ensures they are reading books within their ability level, once a child has completed a book they take a comprehension quiz to check their understanding.

 In Key Stage Two the children will be reading for pleasure and choosing from a range of books on genres which interest them.
 When they have completed a book they will sit a comprehension quiz which will also record the amount of words they have read.
-We still expect the children to read at home to an adult at least twice a week.
-In Years 4 -6 reading home learning is a piece of reading comprehension .
-This will be sent home to returned by the following week.
+We still expect the children to read at home to an adult at least three times a week.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.